katiegoines/homework_portal/README.md

 - Additional models to be built to separate students by class and teacher.
 - Students will be able to decide whether they want their reports to be shared with other students, or just with their teacher.
 - Students will be able to check whether a report on a link they have chosen is already in the database (and restrict links that have already been submitted) prior to reaching the "New Report" form.
-- Stick header to the top of the page.
+- Revise styling, including fixing header to the top of the page.